ethereum/consensus-specs/specs/_features/eip7594/fork-choice.md

 ### Modified `on_block`

 *Note*: The blob data availability check is removed.
+We import blocks regardless of their availability status, and move all filtering to the fork-choice (`get_head`).

 ```python
 def on_block(store: Store, signed_block: SignedBeaconBlock) -> None: